Travel to Bristol

 Buses and coaches are generally the cheapest means of travel in the UK.
 The most popular companies amongst our students are National Express and Megabus:

 • National Express coaches arrive at Bristol Bus and Coach Station.
-University of Bristol students can get a 20% discount for selected days in the summer and September 2024.
-Check this page later in April for the booking link.
+University of Bristol students can get a 20% discount which you can use now to book travel between 8 June to 30 September 2024.

 • Megabus coaches stop at Bond Street, Bristol.

-• For any company you choose, make sure you check restrictions on luggage.
-If you have more than one large suitcase, you might need to pay an additional fee or buy additional tickets for each piece of large luggage.
+• Make sure you check restrictions on luggage.
+If you have more than one large suitcase, you might need to pay a fee or buy additional tickets for each piece of large luggage.

 Travel to Bristol Bus and Coach Station